barawn/picoblaze_utils/README.md

 operation (don't even do "A = A + B", do "A += B").

 Added a few "pseudo-C" symbols to fill out what can be done.
-First, added double operand operations for registers: so something like
+First, added multi-operand operations for registers: so something like
 ```c
 sA.sB = 0x1000;
 ```
-with the registers ordered MSB/LSB.
-This works for all operations (add/subtract/compare), including "sA.sB += sC.sD".
+with the registers ordered MSB-first.
+This works for all operations (add/subtract/compare/bitwise), including "sA.sB += sC.sD".
+Pointless bitwise operations will be trimmed, so "sA.sB |= 0x1000;" will be trimmed to sA |= 0x10.

 Next, added |^ to round out the test operations.
 We have all the "compare/comparecy" options